 Why these three together?
 What you might not know is that these three countries have an invisible thread connecting one to the other.
 That thread is the Camino de Santiago, also known as the Way of St. James, or the pilgrimage roots of Santiago de Compostela.

 To experience El Camino, simply pick a track you like the most and surrender to the road!
 Even though the tracks are there all year round, it is best to avoid the warm months of July and August, as well as the winter.
 You can choose your path based on the level of difficulty, duration and countries to cross.

 By the way, If you wish to live in Spain as a remote worker, it is possible now with the digital nomad visa!

 Where: Pamplona, Spain

-While in Spain, why not experience a once in a lifetime rush by partaking in the infamous Running of the Bulls festival?
+While in Spain, why not experience a once-in-a-lifetime rush by partaking in the infamous Running of the Bulls festival?
 It’s held in the charming city of Pamplona.
-If you visit in the beginning of July, you can experience this festival.
+If you visit at the beginning of July, you can experience this festival.
 Since this is very dangerous, you should be cautious and observe from a safe distance, unless you want to actually take the challenge of running with the bulls.